KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_auth_status.md

 ---
-title: 'kittycad auth status'
+title: "kittycad auth status"
-excerpt: 'Verifies and displays information about your authentication state.'
+excerpt: "Verifies and displays information about your authentication state."
+layout: manual
 ---

 Verifies and displays information about your authentication state.